MooersLab/pymolsnips/nextpsnips.md

 		I rearranged this section, removed duplicate text, and shortened some paragraphs that did not talk about UltiSnips.
 ### Visual Studio Code
 	- Installation: Already installed
-	- GIFY made: No
+	- GIFY made: No - planning on making one for the installation process..
+Installation process has gap in flow.
+	- Error: cannot track through the instructions Code --> pref... etc. Can't find where to place the javascript code.
+Need to clarify this.
 	- Can search snippets with '>' Snippet pluggin to open 2 tabs by itself without having to press the info to further open a tab (from tab trigger)
 ### Yasnippets
 	- Installation: Not attempted yet
 	- GIFY made: No
-	- Errors: N/A
+	- Errors: Needs work, not much written, haven't attempted installation.